-New research to be presented at the annual meeting of the Radiological Society of North America (RNSA) reveals that parents may be able to watch...
+According to a study presented at the annual meeting of the Radiological Society of North America (RSNA), adults with mild cognitive impairment...
 Read more

 For the Russian state-based public healthcare system, the concept of value-based imaging could be regarded as a new one.
 So far it is sill mostly based on reimbursement according to volume of radiological services.
 But this situation has to be changed rapidly.
 During the last years our government has taken a course to promote preventive and high-technology...
 Read more